Jason Ainsley: Coaching career

 Ainsley was the longest-serving manager in the top seven divisions of English football when he left Spennymoor in 2020.
 Ainsley won 11 trophies whilst at Spennymoor in more than 770 matches.
 Ainsley guided Spennymoor to the National League North (6th tier), the highest division in their history.

 In October 2022, Ainsley returned to Spennymoor Town as manager until the end of the 2022–23 season.
+Having missed out on the play-offs on the final day of the season, he returned to his role of Head of Football in May 2023.

 Personal life

 Ainsley is also a teacher and head of year at Mortimer Community College.